 Figure 1.
-Indicators of climate change in the Pacific Islands region (adapted from [3])
+Indicators of climate change in the Pacific Islands region (adapted from [5])

 Atmospheric concentrations of carbon dioxide and other greenhouse gases, including methane and nitrous oxide, are increasing due to human activity.
 Hawaii's Mauna Loa Observatory is one of the world's leading scientific stations for monitoring the atmosphere.
 For more than fifty years, beginning with atmospheric chemist Charles Keeling's readings of carbon dioxide levels in the atmosphere, the Mauna Loa Observatory has provided climate scientists a continuous record of the atmosphere's increasing concentration of carbon dioxide-and sparked the international debate over global warming.
-The Keeling Curve is a measurement of the concentration of carbon dioxide in the atmosphere made atop Hawaii's Mauna Loa since 1958 [4] and is the longest-running such measurement in the world (Figure 2 and Figure 3).
+The Keeling Curve is a measurement of the concentration of carbon dioxide in the atmosphere made atop Hawaii's Mauna Loa since 1958 [6] and is the longest-running such measurement in the world (Figure 2 and Figure 3).

 Figure 2.
-The concentration of carbon dioxide in the atmosphere is increasing as a result of human activities [4].
+The concentration of carbon dioxide in the atmosphere is increasing as a result of human activities [6].
 Data before 1958 is from ice cores and data after 1958 are measurements taken from the Mauna Loa Observatory.
 Green line marks concentration of 398.02 ppm measured on October 11, 2015.

-cores over the last 800,000 years [4].
+Figure 3.
+Current carbon dioxide concentrations in Earth's atmosphere have vastly exceeded levels measured in ice cores over the last 800,000 years [6].
 Data before 1958 is from ice cores and data after 1958 are measurements taken from the Mauna Loa Observatory.
 Green line marks concentration of 398.02 ppm measured on October 11, 2015.